lai2234/Extracting_info/README.md

-# Extracting my search information from Indeed
+# Extracting search information from Indeed using python